Soft Pneumatic Grippers: Topology optimization, 3D-printing and Experimental validation: 3D soft pneumatic grippers

 \subsubsection{Gripping action demonstration}

 The experimental setup is developed to demonstrate the gripping capability of the designed SPG.
-As shown in Fig.~\ref{fig:Expgripping}, the SPG comprises four arms mounted on a support structure that also contain the tube assembly for pneumatic load.
+As shown in Fig.~\ref{fig:Expgripping}, the SPG comprises four arms mounted on a support structure that also contain the tube assembly for pneumatic load which is applied using an air compressor with a digital pressure regulator.
 To evaluate the real-world performance of the optimized and 3D-printed SPG, a series of functional tests are conducted using objects of varying shapes, sizes, weights, and stiffness.
 The test objects included a paper cup, a rectangular box, a soft ball, a snack packet, a wooden chassis, and a stationary holder.
 The gripping performance with these objects is illustrated in Fig.~\ref{fig:Expgripping} and required pressure load to grip the objects is depicted in Table~\ref{Tab:GrippingP}.
 These results demonstrate that the proposed SPG is capable of successfully handling objects with diverse geometries and material stiffness.